smaclell/smaclell.github.io/_drafts/principle-of-least-privelege-for-code.md

 for any user, process, service or server reduces what is exposed if they were compromised.

 Great.
 So we can apply the idea to code too.
 Restrict what exactly?
-I think the focus should be controlling visibility between classes/assemblies.
-This also naturally leads to strictly defining your public API.
-After all if you have not exposed it then it remains private.
-Anyone else does not have enough privilege to use you code outside of the limited surface area you define.
+The visibility between classes/assemblies.
+What is exposed at this level defines their public API.

-You want to be very intentional with what you make public.
-Anything you make public will need to be supported, maintained and versioned over time.
-I think it is important to strive for clean minimalist APIs which provide the exact functionality they were designed to provide.
+You should be very intentional with what you make public.
+Anything you make public will need to be supported and maintained.
+Once made public removing or changing what is exposed without break changes is harder.
+Having a bigger API has more chances to expose the code you will later want to change.

-Strive for private by default.
+For this reason I favour minimalist APIs.
 Everything not public can be more easily refactored and improved.
 By keeping as much code private/internal you can you decrease the surface area of the public API.
-If it ain't pubic it is private.

 In this post I am going to go show how to classes and assemblies in C#.
 While these ideas are applicable at many levels I find they are easier to apply to